fisik-yum/ghatam/README.md

 ## Usage

 The bot NEEDS the owner's ID and bot token to function.
 A prefix is recommended.
-There are a few basic commands
+There are a few basic commands.

 `^bind <userID> <channelID>` binds a users messages to one channel that the bot has access to.

 `^listbinds`shows the current binds in place in the console. mainly for testing.

 `^reset <userID>` reset user's bind to default channel.

-`^savebinds`force save binds. kavaca saves binds automatically at shutdown.`^info` lackluster details about the bot.
+`^savebinds`force save binds. kavaca saves binds automatically at shutdown.

+`^info` lackluster details about the bot.

 Reply a message from a user by replying to that message.
 The message will DMed to the user.